cvusmo/blackbeard-nvim/README.md

 # blackbeard.nvim

-**blackbeard.nvim** is a modern, customizable Neovim color scheme designed for productivity with full support for TreeSitter syntax highlighting and popular plugins.
+**blackbeard.nvim** is a modern, customizable Neovim color scheme designed for productivity.
 It’s optimized for fast startup times and supports Lua bytecode compilation.
+Heavily inspired by TokyoNight, Kanagawa, Cyberdream, and Gruvbox.

 ## Preview
 ![blackbeard-nvim-preview](https://github.com/cvusmo/blackbeard-nvim/blob/dev/assets/preview/blackbeard-nvim-preview.png?raw=true)

 ## Features

+- Dark and Light themes inspired by popular colorschemes like Gruvbox, Kanagawa, TokyoNight, and Cyberdream
-- Extensive support for TreeSitter syntax highlighting and many popular plugins.
+- Support for TreeSitter syntax highlighting.
-- Compilation to Lua byte code for super-fast startup times.
 - Customizable palette and themes.
 - Transparent background support.
-- Integration with popular plugins such as Telescope, LSP, and Git-related tools.
+- Integration with popular plugins such as Telescope, LSP, and more.
-- Compatibility with TrueColor terminals and optional undercurl support.

 ## Installation